hypermodeinc/modus-recipes/dgraph-101/README.md

 This function shows how to easily use the relationships in the graph.

 - searchProducts
-Finally we are using an AI model to create text embeddings for our Products.

-As the embeddings are stored in Dgraph for each Product entity, we can easily expose an API to search by natural language and similarity
+Finally we are using an AI model to create text embeddings for our Products: as the embeddings are stored in Dgraph for each Product entity, we can easily expose an API to search by natural language and similarity, leveraging DQL `similar_to` function.